-You might be wondering why this time around I’m writing to you about eggs, an acidifying food.
+You might be wondering why this time around I'm writing to you about eggs, an acidifying food.
 For one thing, Easter is just around the corner, so the timing is good.
-Plus, eggs are included in the Save Our Bones Program’s list of Foundation Foods because they contain valuable nutrients that nourish your bones.
+Plus, eggs are included in the Osteoporosis Reversal Program’s list of Foundation Foods because they contain valuable nutrients that nourish your bones.

 Surprised?
-You shouldn’t be, because the Save Our Bones Program isn’t about eliminating acidifying foods – it’s all about achieving a bone-healthy balance.
+You shouldn’t be, because the Osteoporosis Reversal Program isn't about eliminating acidifying foods – it's all about achieving a bone-healthy balance.
 So just about all your favorite foods can be enjoyed in deliciously satisfying meals and snacks.

 Good News About Eggs

 In random tests conducted by the USDA, eggs contained 41 IU of Vitamin D – 64% more than in earlier tests.
 This is important because eggs are one of the few food sources of Vitamin D, an essential Foundation Supplement.
 If you haven’t yet, make sure you catch up with more of the latest news on this powerful vitamin in a post titled “The Latest News on Vitamin D: What Does It Mean for You?”.